DSD-DBS/capella-collab-manager/docs/docs/user/projects/create/index.md

 ## Step 3: Add Models

-Please follow the model creation instructions to setup a model:
+Please follow the model creation instructions to set up a model:
 [Create a model](../models/create.md)